 The extra honour (gold-silver boot) Jamal held on his right hand is a gift – for scoring the most goals (between five to 10 goals per game) in the G-Juniors tournament.

-The trophies he received with TSV Lehnerz still resides in his family home at Munch.
+The trophies he received with TSV Lehnerz still reside in his family home at Munch.
 Thinking about it, we get nostalgic feelings of those carefree and unforgettable times of his very humble beginnings.

 Early Life in England: